Electric Car Battery Cover & EV Warranty Protection | Kia UK

 • On-Board Charger (OBC)

-You can find the full details of our 7-year warranty, for Hybrids, Plug-In Hybrids and Electric cars on our terms and exclusions webpage.
+You can find the full details of our warranty, for Hybrids, Plug-In Hybrids and Electric cars on our terms and exclusions webpage.

 Kia niro EV back view with model walking towards it